No3371/StatePatternCSharp/README.md

 }
 ```

 The framework does not require your subject T to inherit something.
-Instead, you new a `StateMachine<T>` somewhere then you are good.
+Instead, just new a `StateMachine<T>` somewhere then you are good.
 Declare the StateMachine within your subject T is recommended.
-Very small change to a existed subject class is needed to use this framework, even if it's not a fresh new class, we can attach a StateMachine to it to start applying state pattern.
+Not much change to existed subject class is needed to use this framework, even if it's not a fresh new class, we can attach a StateMachine to it to start applying state pattern.

-There are several intresting points in the above codes:
+There are several interesting points in the above codes:
-- It's `partial`, this is because the state classes are declared as `Game`'s subclasses and split to different files.
+- It's `partial`, this is because the state classes are declared as `Game`'s subclasses and split into different files.
     - This is recommended that the states can access private members of the subject.
 - There's a `SetComponent` statement.
 This is the Dependency Injection feature; we will talk about this later.
 - We `ChangeState` immediately after the machine is newed.
     - There are 2 versions of `ChangeState`: generic/instanced.
-    - In the example code generic version is used, the Init is automatically newed and cached by the machine.
+    - In the example code generic version is used, and the Init is automatically newed and cached by the machine.

 ### Create a state
 Now let's take a look at `Init` state: